morgan3d/misc/jsvectorify/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Note that the semantics will _not_ be the same as GLSL vectors or C++ structs because
-individual elements will also be immutable.
+individual elements will also be immutable if the entire object is frozen.

 Performance